syan-tibco/tp-helm-charts/charts/dp-configure-namespace/README.md

 ## Use-case 1:

-Customer has created new namespace and applied the Tibco platform dataPlane labels.
+Customer has created new primary namespace and applied the Tibco platform dataPlane label.
-Customer now wants to create new service-account, cluster-role, cluster-role-binding and role-binding
+Customer now wants to create new service-account, cluster-role, cluster-role-binding, role-binding & (optional) network policies.

 #  Release Namespace and Primary Namespace
 .Release.Namespace is same as .Values.global.tibco.primaryNamespaceName.
-So, service-account is created in this namespace, which will be referred in the subsequent application namespace configuration.
+So, service-account is created in this namespace, which will be referred in the subsequent application namespace(s) configuration.

-# sample payload
+# Sample values
 global:
   tibco:
     dataPlaneId: "abcd" # Mandatory